ceres-solver/ceres-solver/docs/source/solving.rst

-Some non-linear least squares problems have additional structure in the way the parameter blocks interact that it is beneficial to modify the way the trust region step is computed. e.g., consider the following regression problem
+Some non-linear least squares problems have additional structure in the way the parameter blocks interact that it is beneficial to modify the way the trust region step is computed.
+For example, consider the following regression problem

 .. math::   y = a_1 e^{b_1 x} + a_2 e^{b_3 x^2 + c_1}